What are the changes to the 2017-18 FAFSA?

 - No need to estimate income - you won’t need to estimate your taxes on the FASFA, as you will already have filed your 2015 tax return with the IRS.
 This will make completing the FAFSA easier, and will make it likely that you can import your 2015 taxes directly into the FASFA using the IRS Data Retrieval Tool (IRS DRT).

 What do we need you to do?

 - Update your 2016-17 FAFSA today! – because the 2016-17 and the 2017-18 FAFSA will both be using the information from your 2015 tax return, we highly recommend that you ensure your 2016-17 FAFSA is correct.
-The most efficient way to do this is to use the IRS Data Retrieval Tool through the FAFSA.
-Please log back into your 2016-17 FAFSA at your earliest convenience if you haven’t already used this tool, and are eligible to do so.
-If this is not done, and there are any discrepancies in your AGI when we review your 2017-18 FAFSA, it may affect your financial aid retroactively for 2016-17.
+Please log back into your 2016-17 FAFSA at your earliest convenience if you haven’t already done so to check the accuracy of what was reported.
+If this is not done, and there are any discrepancies in your AGI, or other income components, when we review your 2017-18 FAFSA, it may affect your financial aid retroactively for 2016-17.

 What is the deadline to file the FAFSA?

 - The priority FAFSA filing deadline for current students is April 1st.

 - The review process for financial aid begins after the end of the Spring semester and after Satisfactory Academic Progress (SAP) has been determined.
 Students must be making SAP in order to receive federal (and most institutional) funds.
 Financial aid award notification emails will be sent to returning students during the first few weeks in July.

 - Students are notified of missing documentation on a recurring basis via their Merrimack student email account.
 Students whose applications/documents are incomplete or who must complete the verification process will be sent an award notification upon submission of all materials.